Arkansas Oil Spill Sheds Light On Aging Pipeline System

 "We got to have that, but it has to be maintained," he said.
 "It has to be inspected."

 McDaniel said Exxon has repeatedly told him that inspections were up to date and showed no cause for concern.
-He said the accident raises questions about whether the inspection process for aging pipelines is adequate.
+He said the spill raises questions about whether the inspection process for aging pipelines is adequate.

 In fact, more than half of the nation's pipelines were built before 1970.
 More than 2.5 million miles of pipelines run underground throughout the country.
 According to federal statistics, they have on average 280 significant spills a year.
 Most of these accidents aren't big enough to make headlines.